PeterCamilleri/CX16/quirks/new.md

 ### New Instructions

+wip

 ### New Addressing Modes

 The 65C02 adds three entirely new addressing modes.
 Further, it enhances a number of instructions by adding in addressing modes that were omitted in the 6502.

+wip

 ### Bug Fixes

+The W65C02S corrects the following issues with the 6502:

 #### Illegal Instructions